ChrisCooney05/Node_Express_Exploration/express-local-library/README.md

 all learning in this directory was from the above, link.
 Followed as instructed, but with me trying to not look at the code supplied once I understood what was going on.

+As the tutorial was moving further away from what I wanted to get from it, I have decided to move on and revisit at a later date when working more in depth with DB like Mongo.